 2 Thessalonians 3:9 It was not because we do not have that right, but to give you in ourselves an example to imitate.

-As 1 Corinthians 11:1 states, “be imitators of me as I am of Christ”; Christ taught and kept the Law of God as given through Moses, therefore, and since Paul is an imitator of the Christ then we should do the same, not for justification but to be obedient, righteous, and to show our love for our Redeemer; to walk in the same way in which he walked (see Justification vs. Righteousness ).
+As 1 Corinthians 11:1 states, “be imitators of me as I am of Christ”; Christ taught and kept the Law of God as given through Moses (please read ‘Examining the Scriptures‘), therefore, since Paul is an imitator of the Christ then we should do the same, not for justification but to be obedient, righteous, and to show our love for our Redeemer; to walk in the same way in which he walked (please read Justification vs. Righteousness).

 What did John say of those claiming to be believers of the Christ?
 He said he same thing as Paul, to imitate Christ ~